 I recommend using pressure-resistant bottles for this step (like a beer growler, used kombucha bottles, or pressure-resistant swing-top bottles meant for kombucha or beer).

-Bottles that aren’t pressure resistant could explode if there is still a lot of fermentation happening.
+Bottles that aren’t pressure resistant could burst if there is still a lot of fermentation happening.

 Leave the bottle sealed for about a day.
 If it hasn’t begun to carbonate, test it again in a few days.